Xavier667/EHETM/Readme.md

 - **event_timestamp.txt**: timestamps for event data
 - **Flow/** (if available): ground-truth optical flow (dynamic-object scenes only)

 The event data is captured using the ALPIX-Pizol camera, which outputs events in a time-sliced format rather than fully asynchronous streams.
 Specifically, events are grouped into temporal slices, where all events within each slice share a single timestamp, representing accumulated events over a short time window (1ms).
 This representation should be taken into account when processing events (e.g., voxelization or temporal alignment).
+To facilitate usage, we provide scripts to convert the time-sliced events into voxel representations for downstream processing (see [tools/event_processing.py](tools/event_processing.py)).
 More details about the sensor can be found on the Alpsentek official website: https://www.alpsentek.com/.

 ### 🔥 CTTH: Close-range Thermal Turbulence Hybrid Dataset